CourtneyFuentes/HospitalDriveBy/README.md

 Ogg Vorbis file for background music used from patrickdearteaga.com

 This is the objective of the game:
-Shoot the zombies with disinfectant to cure them and stop them from killing you!
+Shoot the zombies with disinfectant to cure them and stop them from infecting you!
+If a zombie hits you it decreases your score and could cause you to lose the game.
+Save the doctors and nurses before the zombies get them to increase your score.

 This is how the game is played:
 WASD controls movement, Space bar shoots the disinfectant